Kuyesorogers/Dr.GPT/README.md

 ## AI Model Compatibility

-The Dr.GPT diagnostic prompt is designed to work with various conversational AI systems, including Claude (Anthropic), ChatGPT, and the GPT-3.5 language model.
+The Dr GPT diagnostic prompt is designed to work with various conversational AI systems, including Claude (Anthropic), ChatGPT, and the GPT-3.5 language model.

-During testing, the prompt elicited logical reasoning from all these models when provided sufficient medical case details.
+During testing, the prompt elicited logical reasoning from all these models when provided with sufficient medical case details.
 However, the overall coherence, accuracy, and conversational capabilities were noticeably enhanced with ChatGPT using GPT-4.

 ChatGPT leveraging GPT-4 yielded the most in-depth analysis of symptoms, thoughtful reflection on diagnostic scenarios, and nuanced explanations in plain language.
-The advanced training of GPT-4 allows Dr.GPT to shine when deployed on ChatGPT, producing reliable results.
+The advanced training of GPT-4 allows Dr GPT to shine when deployed on ChatGPT, producing reliable results.

 So while viable on all listed models, for the richest Dr.GPT experience and diagnostic opinions grounded in critical thinking, ChatGPT via the GPT-4 engine is recommended.
 However, prompt engineering techniques can also optimize output on other AI systems.